Art Projects

 Images & Voices: Past, Present, Future:

-In 1997, Nicole curated Images & Voices: Past, Present, Future, Photography Exhibition of Black Women — as part of her community development and trustee role as Chairperson of Nehanda Black Women's Organisation from 1994-2002 and as part of European Year Against Racism's Under One Sun Festival.
+In 1997, Nicole curated Images & Voices: Past, Present, Future, Photography Exhibition of black women — as part of her community development and trustee role as Chairperson of Nehanda Black Women's Organisation from 1994-2002 and as part of European Year Against Racism's Under One Sun Festival.
 This project was funded by the London Borough of Enfield and exhibited at Gallery Fore, Edmonton, London and toured local libraries and the Enfield Civic Centre.

-The exhibition aimed to demonstrate the everydayness of Black women, by providing a multi-dimensional version of their blackness, a counternarrative against the displacement of Black women's history, challenging the legacy of a historically colonial lens that continues to permeate British society's norms.
+The exhibition aimed to demonstrate the everydayness of black women, by providing a multi-dimensional version of their blackness, a counternarrative against the displacement of black women's history, challenging the legacy of a historically colonial lens that continues to permeate British society's norms.

 No comments: